 The American Bottle Co. grew out of the Ohio Bottle Co., established in 1904 to make soda and beer bottles with the Owens machines.
 The company became the American Bottle Co. in 1905 and rapidly became one of the largest beer and soft drink manufacturers in the United States.
 The Owens Bottle-Machine Co. gained control of the American Bottle stock in 1916.
+For more information, see Lockhart et al. (2007a) or the section on the American Bottle Co.

-The Newark plant had been the flagship factory for American Bottle, but that began to shift after the second plant was built in Streator.
+The Newark plant had been the flagship factory for American Bottle, but that began to shift after the second plant was built at Streator.
 The Annual Reports for 1916 and 1917 still listed Newark first, but, by 1920, the factories had been numbered, and American Bottle Co.
 No. 1 and No. 2 were located at Streator.
 The Newark plant was American Bottle Co.
 No. 3 (Owens Bottle-Machine Co.
 1916; 1917; Owens Bottle Co.
 1920).
 One Streator plant and the Newark operation survived to become part of the Owens-Illinois Glass Co. in 1929.